elad/openbsd-apu2/README.md

 set tty com0
 ```

 Enter them in the `boot>` prompt when booting the installer.
-Put them in `/etc/boot.conf` so they're always in effect.
+The installer will write these into `/etc/boot.conf` so you don't have to enter them again.

 ### Install OpenBSD